 Curing

 Render needs time to cure, which is best achieved in warm, moist conditions.
-The initial curing process should be closely monitored over the first 2-3 day - The render should be kept from drying out, shielded from direct sunlight and protected against frost.
-Make sure to check the instructions on your render for any additional precautions or advice, specific to your render.
+The initial curing process should be closely monitored over the first 2–3 days – the render should be kept from drying out, shielded from direct sunlight and protected against frost.
+Make sure to check the instructions on your render for any additional precautions or advice specific to your render.

 Render needs time to cure effectively over a period of 3 weeks to achieve its final colour, and the render should be kept protected from inclement weather such as rain and high winds during the 24–48 hours immediately after application.

-Finally, if you are in doubt on how to render a wall do not hesitate to contact our experts who will be happy to help with any issues you may have.
+Finally, if you are in doubt about how to render a wall, do not hesitate to contact our experts who will be happy to help with any issues you may have.